 This page on herb and spice butters looks at imaginative ways to make probably the oldest spreads since Adam.
 Avoid at all costs the margarines that are made from hydrogenated-fat; they are positively dangerous.

-And that is most margarines except for some very special ones that are made from cold pressed oils; nothing wrong with them except the price.
+And that is most margarines except for some very special ones that are made from cold-pressed oils; nothing wrong with them except the price.

 It's interesting that one can train the tongue to enjoy almost anything given a bit of motivation.
 Astonishingly some have even come to relish margarine over butter.

-Recently I met a couple who's children were wild and untamed; they were continually shouting at them; it came as no surprise, though I confess with some dismay, to watch them give the kids white bread and margarine for breakfast.
+Recently I met a couple whose children were wild and untamed; their parents were continually shouting at them.
+It came as no surprise, though I confess with some dismay, to watch them give the kids white bread and margarine for breakfast.

 Then it's easy to cut that roll into circles and serve it up; they look and are fantastic.

-Probably my favourite butter of all time, and the easiest.
+This is probably my favourite butter of all time, and the easiest.

-And now for something different, try this horseradish butter.
+And now for something different, try this horseradish-butter.

-Again, according to your mood and the dish, add chili, parsley or garlic as you fancy.
+Again according to your mood and the dish, add chili, parsley or garlic as you fancy.